Ylan-sayada/Pull-Mail/README.md

 # Pull Mail
-Harass to copy past mail adress from linkedin post?
+Annoy to copy past mail adress from linkedin post?
 Capture them and send your apply.